-The Commission requires that a school seeking initial Accreditation first apply as a Candidate.
+The Commission requires that a school seeking initial Accreditation apply as a Candidate.

-To become a Candidate, the school must complete an Application for Candidacy and meet the criteria for Candidacy as articulated in the Commission Policy.
-The application must include a narrative assessment of the school's practices as they relate to those called for in the NEASC Standards for Accreditation.
-Upon receipt of the application, the school should contact the Commission's Director for Accreditation and School Improvement to set a mutually convenient date for a Commission staff member to visit the school.
-The fee for the Candidacy Visit must be submitted with the application.
+To become a Candidate, the school must complete a Candidate for Accreditation Application and meet the criteria for Candidacy as articulated in the associated Commission Policy.
+The application must include a narrative assessment of the school's practices related to those called for in the NEASC Standards for Accreditation.
+Upon receipt of the application, the school should contact the Commission's Director for Accreditation and School Improvement to set a mutually convenient date for a Commission staff member to conduct a Candidacy Visit at the school.
+Once the application is submitted, the school will be billed for the candidacy fee.

-The Candidacy Visit includes a tour of the facility, meetings with administrators and faculty, and classroom observations.
+The Candidacy Visit includes a facility tour, meetings with administrators and faculty, and classroom observations.
 A written report of the Candidacy Visit to the school is submitted to the Commission along with the school's Application for Candidacy.
-The Commission informs the school of its decision to award Candidacy status in the New England Association of Schools and Colleges.
+The Commission informs the school of its decision to deny or award Candidacy status in the New England Association of Schools and Colleges.
 Once granted Candidacy status, a school is assessed dues equal to those of member schools.

 Candidacy status can be maintained for a maximum of three years.
-During this time, the school must prepare its Self-Reflection, host a Collaborative Conference Visit, and an Initial Decennial Accreditation Visit.
+During this time, the school must prepare its Self-Reflection Report, host a Collaborative Conference Visit, and host an Initial Accreditation Visit.